FraPagano/RT_Assignment_1/README.md

 There are no return values

-That's how the robot turns and grans tokens:
+That's how the robot turns and grabs tokens:

 <img src="https://github.com/FraPagano/RT_Assignment_1/blob/main/images_gifs/grab().gif" width="300" height="380" />